Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-03/README.md

 With this arrangement, there is only a single global variable.
 Which makes our code safer, there is less chance we might overwrite a variable by accident.

-All the variables that belong to the ball system are grouped together.
-This makes it easier to reason about.
+It also makes the code easier to reason about.
+We have one ball with some logical properties that be long to it.
+Rather than a pool of variables some of which control the appearance of the ball.

-If you need to make another ball you can make another object with the same properties.
+It also makes the system easier to expand.
+If you need to make another ball you can make another object with the same properties or even duplicate an existing ball object.
+If a ball needs a new property this is easy to do.

-Objects with the same properties are interchangeable.
+Objects with the same properties are also interchangeable.

-Encapsulation and Polymorphism
+**Encapsulation and Polymorphism**

 While defining a ball with an object literal works.
 You can go a step further by making a template for the ball Object called a class.